HP Pavilion dm1-4108au Entertainment Notebook PC support

 - View the Power capabilities section to see the exact function calls that are supported by the keyboard.
 If the keyboard cannot support a WAKE function, a connection problem exists or the device is incompatible.

-Step 2: Changing device settings
+Step 2: Changing device settings in Windows 7 when the computer wakes unexpectedly

-Some device settings can cause the computer to return from a power savings state unexpectedly.
+Some device settings can cause the computer to return from a power saving state unexpectedly.
 This can cause the computer to wake from sleep mode for no apparent reason.
 Activity from devices such as a Wireless Mouse, Network, or High Definition Audio can cause the computer to wake.
 Network activity can cause the network hardware to wake the computer, especially when the network is always on (like cable and DSL connections).
 Use the following steps to prevent hardware devices from waking the computer:

 - Click the arrow next to the device that needs to be adjusted.

-- If you are using an optical mouse, select Mice and other pointing devices .
+- If you are using an optical mouse, select Mice and other pointing devices.

-- If the computer is using an "always-on" Internet connection, select Network Adapters .
+- If the computer is using an "always-on" Internet connection, select Network Adapters.

-- To check the high definition audio settings, click Sound, video, and game controllers .
+- To check the high definition audio settings, click Sound, video, and game controllers.

 - Double-click the name of the device to open a Properties window.